-When you begin publishing outsourced content on your blog on a frequent basis, you run the risk of stopping that communication and engagement altogether.
+So, when you begin publishing outsourced content on your blog and regularly, you run the risk of removing some of those critical values mentioned.

-A ghost writer will simply not be able to create a piece of content that connects or engages with your audience the way you would be able to.
+A ghostwriter will simply not be able to create a piece of content that connects or engages with your audience the way you can.

-So what other risks may be involved by outsourcing your blog writing?
+I could stop here, but since we’re on a roll, what other risks may be involved with outsourcing your blog writing?

 I have to say that thanks to blogging, I’ve been able to really improve my writing and speaking skills over the years.